 A hostel we highly recommend in Tashkent in the Top Hostel.
 It has huge spacious dorms equipped with air-conditioning.
 The dorms don’t have so many beds so the hostel is generally quiet.

 This establishment also has a fully equipped kitchen where you can cook your own meals.
-If you want to relax there is a cozy common area with mattresses and pillows where you can exchange travel stories with fellow backpackers.
+There is a cozy common area with mattresses and pillows to relax and to exchange travel stories and tips with fellow backpackers.

 Disclaimer: This post contains affiliate links.
 If you purchase a product or stay in a hostel through one of the links, we get a commission at no extra costs to you!
-See it as a small donation to keep this blog going so we can create more awesome itineraries.
 Thank you!